NieneB/InternshipReport/index.md

   <figcaption>Example interesting spot </figcaption>
 </figure>

-## Results Sub-objectie 3.
+## Results Sub-objective 3.
 Evaluating the web-application
 ### Outcome questionnaire
 $$ people were asked to use the application and fill in the small questionnaire.
 The graph below shows the outcome of each question.
 With 5 being positive and 1 being negative.
 Question 2 about if people were triggered to perform multiple actions was answered the most positive.
 Also question 5 if the user found the information surprising and interesting scored high.
 Meaning that the application was perceived interesting and the user lingered around to discover more.